 Injuries can happen at any workplace in Stonecrest.
-If you’re hurt on the job, your employer likely has workers’ compensation to cover your costs.
+If you get hurt on the job, your employer likely has workers’ compensation to cover your costs.
 However, not all employers or insurance companies are willing to pay what you deserve.
-A Stonecrest workers’ compensation lawyer can help ensure your claim is fair.
+A Stonecrest workers’ compensation lawyer can help ensure your settlement is fair.

 How Workers’ Compensation Works

-Workers’ comp is insurance that an employer buys for employees.
+Workers’ compensation is insurance that an employer buys for employees.
 It covers:

 - Medical costs of your injuries

 - Income benefits while you recover